 Valerie Di Lena

-Valerie Di Lena is a lawyer within the business law group at Langlois Lawyers in Montréal.
+Valerie Di Lena is a lawyer within the litigation group at Langlois Lawyers in Montréal.
 Her practice is primarily focused on the areas of financial services, insolvency and restructuring and banking and commercial litigation.

 Valerie’s banking law practice involves advising both financial institutions and public and private companies with respect to the enforcement of security and personal guarantees, the negotiation of standstill agreements and various insolvency-related issues.
 Her corporate practice is focused on business transactions, namely mergers and acquisitions, financing and a variety of commercial agreements.

 Prior to beginning her legal career, she held various roles at a financial institution which enabled her to gain in-depth knowledge of the banking industry.

 Valerie’s professional experience, dedication and pragmatic approach allow her to efficiently provide clients with practical and customized solutions.

 She practises law in French, English and Italian.